 - Restaurants have become more hip to health trends and the farm-to-table movement

 And finally, the 7th reason is that I have the lay of the land down as far as restaurants and stores serving healthy vegan options go.
-Here is my round of veg-friendly health food stores, lunch spots, and restaurants, as well as a few of my other favorite spots (yoga, beaches, hiking, etc).
+Here is my round of veg-friendly health food stores, lunch joints, and restaurants, as well as a few of my other favorite spots (yoga, beaches, hiking, etc).

 Health Food Stores & Lunch Spots